Physical distancing as a defence against COVID-19: What can Bhutan’s traditional and cultural norms offer?

 “Oye Oye, Stay Home; Oye Oye, Keep Distance”, the Minister for Health launched advocacy materials on ‘Physical Distancing’ today (23 April 2020).
 Developed on the command of His Majesty the King, it was a collaborative effort between the Ministry of Health and militia volunteers of 2003 low-intensity military conflict.
 The advocacy package contains a short music video, jingle and posters.

-Picture courtesy: Ministry of Health’s Facebook page (@MoHBhutan)
+Poster on physical distancing.
+PC: Ministry of Health’s Facebook page

 A veteran observer and a blogger, commenting on the title of the music video, “Oye-Oye”, was heard saying, ‘it sounds quite uncourteous’.
 A volunteer involved in conceptualising the video responded, ‘people need to be cautioned.
 Otherwise, they wouldn’t listen’.
 The observer nodded in agreement.